plan44/p44utils/README.md

 Usage
 -----
 p44utils are meant to be included as .cpp and .hpp files into a project and compiled together with the project's other sources.
-The repository does not contain or directly reference any external dependencies (sqlitepp etc.) some of the classes have.
-If you use classes that have dependenices, you need to include these in your main project.

 License
 -------